ifnesi/kafka-pyrallel-consumer/README.md

 2024-06-23 16:34:24.676 [INFO]: All parallel consumer threads stopped
 ```

 Running with five threads, with ordering and processing 50 messages.
-Each message will be posted to Postman ECHO.
+Each message will be posted to Postman echo.
 It took around 6 seconds:
 - First message: 16:37:51.998
 - Last message:  16:37:57.429